3D Realms: Reboot (2023–present)

 On September 30, 2023, 3D Realms held its 4th annual Realms Deep event modernizing the company's branding and announcing release dates for several previously unreleased titles.
-Two days later on October 2, they published Ion Fury: Aftershock in collaboration with developer Voidpoint.
+Two days later on October 2, it published Ion Fury: Aftershock in collaboration with developer Voidpoint.

 On October 24, 2023, 3D Realms published Ripout into early access in collaboration with developer Pet Project Games.
 On November 16, 3D Realms published The Kindeman Remedy in collaboration with developer Troglobyte Games.

 On December 5, 2023, 3D Realms co-published (with Interplay) the Slipgate Ironworks-developed Kingpin Reloaded.
 In mid-December, "at least half" of 3D Realms and Slipgate Ironworks was laid off as part of Embracer's restructuring.
 Layoffs continued into January 2024.

 On January 24, 2024, 3D Realms co-published (with Fulqrum Publishing) the Slipgate Ironworks-developed Graven out of early access.
 On February 27, 3D Realms co-published (with Fulqrum Publishing) the Slipgate Ironworks and Killpixel Games-developed Wrath: Aeon of Ruin out of early access.

 In March 2024, Saber Interactive was sold to Beacon Interactive, a new company from Saber co-founder Matthew Karch.
 Many of Saber's studios, including 3D Realms, were included in the sale.